-Are you wondering if an LLC is the right structure for your business?
-Learn more about how LLCs work and see if it is the right business structure for your new business:
+Wondering if an LLC is the right structure for your business?
+Continue reading to learn more about how LLCs work.

 What is an LLC?

-Asset Protection - In today's 'lawsuit-happy' environment, it's more important than ever to put a legal shield between you and your business.
-As a completely separate entity, LLCs separate the owners from the business itself.
-There is no personal liability for any LLC debts even if they relate to a contract or tort.
+In today's 'lawsuit-happy' environment, it's more important than ever to place a legal shield between you and your business.
+As a separate entity, LLCs do just that.
+There’s no personal liability for any LLC debts even if they relate to a contract or tort.

 Is an LLC the right structure for your new business?

-Don't wait to take advantage of the protections the law affords you and your business, form a Nevada LLC today!
-No matter what business entity you choose, it needs to be for the right reasons.
-Let our Nevada business formation experts help you decide if forming a Nevada LLC is right for you by calling 1-800-508-1729.
+Don't wait!
+Take advantage of the protections the law affords you and your business and form a Nevada LLC today.
+Still undecided?
+Let our Nevada business formation experts help you decide if a Nevada LLC is the right entity for you by calling 1-800-508-1729.